 "My life is shaped by the urgent need to wander and observe, and my camera is my passport."

 My interest in photography began when I was young and shooting with a Fisher-Price 110 film camera and eventually several point and shoot cameras, but I never really learned how a camera worked or the art of photography.
-After a trip to Europe in 2008, where all of my photos came out horrible, I decided to hone the skills needed to create stunning images.
-I graduated from the New York Institute of Photography in 2012, earning a certificate in Professional Photography.
+After a trip to Europe in 2008, where all of my photos came out horrendously bad, I decided to hone the skills needed to create stunning images.
+I attended the New York Institute of Photography's online school and graduated in 2012, earning a certificate in Professional Photography.

 I’m happiest when I’m traveling and photographing places and things I have not seen before.
-I create some of my best images when exploring a place that is new to me.
+I create some of my best images when exploring a place for the first time.
 I also enjoy the challenge of travel photography; researching places to visit, finding great locations, battling tourists who always manage to walk right in front of you at precisely the wrong time, and trying to capture spectacular light, but ultimately catching that perfect moment.

-Working full-time as a real estate photographer keeps me pretty busy, but my dream and what I hope to accomplish through my own photography business is to eventually become a full-time travel photographer and live a location independent lifestyle while traveling the United States and Canada in an RV.
+Working full-time as a real estate photographer keeps me pretty busy, but my dream and what I hope to accomplish through my own photography business is to eventually become a full-time travel photographer while traveling the United States and Canada in an RV.
 I already have my RV picked out.
 It’s a Winnebago, and I’m going to name it Earl because every RV needs a cool name.

-Through my photography, I hope to inspire and awaken a curiosity in your adventurous soul to get out and explore the world around you.
+Through my photography, I hope to inspire and awaken a curiosity to get out and explore the world around you.
 For those who have visited the places in my photographs, I hope they will evoke a strong feeling of connection and memory of your time spent there.
-I’m thrilled about my upcoming adventures and hope you’ll come along for the ride!
+I’m uber excited about my upcoming adventures and hope you’ll come along for the ride!